Tuwaiq-DS-ML-bootcamp-V-8/Usecase-3-Project-2/README.md

 ### 2. **Research Ranking as the Most Significant Factor**
-   - **Insight**: Research ranking has the strongest influence on a university�s overall ranking.
+   - **Insight**: Research ranking has the strongest influence on a universities overall ranking.

 ### 3. **Top Universities are Concentrated in the US and UK**
    - **Insight**: US and UK are the highest number of globally top-ranked universities.